Datagirlie/Electronics-Sales-analysis/README.md

 ![](https://github.com/Datagirlie/Electronics-Sales-analysis/blob/main/Dashbaord%20Analysis/Mrwang%202.jpg)

-I shared my knowledge with him about data and analysing data, he seemed quite impressed with my knowledge.
-I assured him that i will look into his data and give him feedback.
+I shared my knowledge with him about data and analysing data.
+He was impressed with my knowledge and happy that someone finally understood what him.
+I assured him that i will look into his data, analyze it and give him feedback.
 "Please try your best, my business expansion is counting on this analysis", those were Mr Wang's words as i retrieved the data.

 ![](https://github.com/Datagirlie/Electronics-Sales-analysis/blob/main/Dashbaord%20Analysis/Mr%20wang.jpg)